-Planned orders IS a suggested ORDER quantity, RELEASE DATE, AND due DATE created BY the planning system`s logic when it encounters net requirements in processing MRP.
+Planned orders are a suggested order quantity, release date, and due date created by the planning system’s logic when encountering net requirements in processing MRP.

-An MRP / MPS planning parameter used to adjust requirements to take account of the expected yield (See Yield).
+An MRP/MPS planning parameter is used to adjust requirements to take account of the expected Yield (See Yield).

-Post-implementation audit is a review process that takes place after the installation of a new system to determine status, level of user satisfaction, the accomplishment of stated goals and further action items required.
+The post-implementation audit is a review process that takes place after installing a new system to determine status, level of user satisfaction, the accomplishment of stated goals, and further action items required.
 It is usually timed to allow the new system to operate for a given period, such as a quarter, to concentrate on ongoing issues rather than those generated and resolved at the cutover time.

-The primary location is the default stock location used for receipts and picks of a given item, which may be supplemented by other locations if full or overstocked.
+The primary location is the default stock location used for receipts and picks of a given item, supplemented by other locations if full or overstocked.

-A manufacturing environment often characterized by a batch or continuous transformation of a gas, liquid or powder, low product complexity and manufacturing variations, fixed or dedicated facilities, a flat bill of material and relatively few transactions.
-(Process manufacturing , Continuous, dedicated production of large amounts of bulk product, for example, paint, chemicals etc. )
+A manufacturing environment is often characterized by a batch or continuous transformation of a gas, liquid, or powder, low product complexity, manufacturing variations, fixed or dedicated facilities, a flat bill of material, and relatively few transactions.
+(Process manufacturing, Continuous, dedicated production of large amounts of bulk product, for example, paint, chemicals, etc. )

-process view: A diagram or flow chart that graphically represents the activities, resources and timing of a given process.
+process view: A diagram or flow chart that graphically represents a given process’s activities, resources, and timing.